bastibe/PySoundCard/README.rst

 The Name
 ~~~~~~~~

-Wait, wasn't this called PyAudio-CFFI just a moment ago?
-Yes, since it
+Wait, wasn't this called PyAudio-CFFI and PySoundIO just a moment ago?
-originally started out as a re-implementation of PyAudio using the
+Yes, since it originally started out as a re-implementation of PyAudio
-CFFI instead of a CPython extension.
-However, it quickly developed
+using the CFFI instead of a CPython extension.
+However, it quickly
-into something different, which warrants a different name.
+developed into something different, which warrants a different name.
+However, PySoundIO turned out to be a name I seem to be incapable of
+remembering, which is a bad sign.
+Thus, I renamed it to PySoundCard.
+Also, PySoundCard sounds similar to PySoundFile, which I developed at
+the same time and which is quite similar in usage.